University High School serves 1,708 students in grades 9-12.

 Reading/Language Arts Proficiency

-University High School's student population of 2,492 students has stayed relatively flat over five school years.
+University High School's student population of 1,708 students has declined by 33% over five school years.

-The teacher population of 95 teachers has stayed relatively flat over five school years.
+The teacher population of 67 teachers has declined by 33% over five school years.

 Total Classroom Teachers